tom-howard/acs6121/docs/course/sim/README.md

 ---
 title: "Simulation Labs: An Introduction to ROS"
-description: "An individual simulation-based course to teach you all about ROS2"
+description: "An simulation-based course to teach you all about ROS 2"
 ---

 ## Overview